ExchangeBC/devex/modules/core/server/email_templates/assignopp-subject.md

-Your proposal has been selected!
+Your Proposal has been selected!